 - Right to Work checks: You can continue to check right to work in the same way as you do now up until 30 June 2021.
 From 1 July 2021, employers must see proof of immigration status either through the EU settlement scheme or the new immigration system

-If you need help with sponsorship or outsourcing staff, contact HR Advise Me here.
+If you need help with sponsorship or outsourcing staff, contact Loch HR here.

 Businesses that import and export to and from countries within the EU will be subject to new rules and may experience changes to costs.